iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

 If you are interested in more examples of assistive technology take a look at [the AT list on atia.org](https://www.atia.org/home/at-resources/what-is-at/).

-Finally, these are some terms I use alternatively throughout the article:
+These are some terms I use alternatively throughout the article:

 | Abbreviation | Term                 |
 | ------------ | -------------------- |